akitone/kuchiku/README.md

 # kuchiku

-1) note
+1) NOTE
-This is a Perl script which show you the list of the Destroyes of Imperial Japanese Navy.
+This Perl script show you the list of the Destroyes of Imperial Japanese Navy(IJN).

-2) Preparation
+2) PREPARATION

+2-1)
-check Perl PATH
+check your Perl PATH

+2-2)
+check permission kuchiku.pl
+if you need add "excute" permission, type chmod 755 ./kuchiku.pl

-3) usage
+3) USAGE

+SYNTAX
 ./kuchiku -option

-//option is the name of Name Ship.
-See 4) for details.
+-option is the name of Name-Ship.
+Name-Ship means "LEAD SHIP" or "CLASS LEADER".

+See 4)HELP OPTION for more details about Name-Ship.

 for exp
 ./kuchiku -fubuki